Frank Happy Gardening

 A month on from the initial review and I am still very happy with Vista.
 There are some minor oddities (such as programs not closing fully when commanded to) but they are nothing significant.
 Service Pack 1 for Vista will be available for download in April/May I believe and this should fix some outstanding issues.

-Palm Tree Knows Their Stuff
+15. Palm Tree

 Thanks for the quick response.

 I will take your advise when purchasing Microsoft Windows Vista, - Gosh and I thought the Ultimate Edition would be the package to take.
-I mean - it says ULTIMATE.
-But it would be overkill wouldn't it?
+I mean - it says ULTIMATE. :oops: But it would be overkill wouldn't it?

 ANd with a service pack coming up - thats great.